mccright/rand-notes/Commercial_Surveillance_Notes.md

 MNTN
 https://mountain.com/

-MNTN is the world’s first self-serve CTV platform that allows brands and agencies to precisely target digital audiences on high-end cable networks, complete with tracking in Google Analytics.
+MNTN is the world's first self-serve CTV platform that allows brands and agencies to precisely target digital audiences on high-end cable networks, complete with tracking in Google Analytics.
 We call it Performance TV.
 MNTN Performance TV has redefined what it means to advertise on television, transforming Connected TV into a direct response, performance marketing channel.
 Our solutions give advertisers total transparency and complete control over their campaigns – all with the fastest go-live in the industry.
 Thousands of top brands have partnered with MNTN, including Orangetheory Fitness, Callaway Golf, Lands End, Yeti, and Ferrari.

 To learn more about how we collect and use information for online advertising, please visit https://mountain.com/privacy-policy/